labmccormick/WLSplot/README.md

 5. You can now run this script line-by-line by pressing Ctrl + Enter, or the entire script with Ctrl + Shift + Enter when opened with RStudio.
 Or, you can run the following in the terminal:

-Mac/Linux users: First, navigate to the directory with the R script using "cd". e.g. "cd ~/Example_WLS_plot/"
+Mac/Linux users (in Terminal): First, navigate to the directory with the R script using "cd". e.g. "cd ~/Example_WLS_plot/"

 ```
 Rscript Example_WLS_autoplot.R